Bury St Edmunds County High School

-Bury St Edmunds County Upper School is a 13 to 19 co-educational comprehensive high-performing academy part of the Bury St Edmunds All-Through Trust, comprising County Upper School, Horringer Court School, Westley School and Barrow CEVC and Tollgate Primaries.
+Bury St Edmunds County High School, previously Bury St Edmunds County Upper School, is a 13 to 19 co-educational comprehensive part of the Bury St Edmunds All-Through Trust, comprising County High School, Horringer Court School, Westley School and Barrow CEVC and Tollgate Primaries.

 It is one of three 13-18 schools serving the town of Bury St Edmunds in Suffolk, England and its surrounding villages.
 Pupils enter Year 9 primarily from three catchment middle schools in Bury St Edmunds but pupils are drawn widely from across the villages and towns of West Suffolk.
 The school is often over-subscribed with 266 first-choice applicants in 2009/10, 287 in 2010/11, 282 for 2011/12, 279 for 2012/13 and 268 for 2014/15 against a LEA Planned Admission Number of 260.
-In September 2013 the number of pupils on roll was 992 and it is expected that will remain relatively unchanged for the foreseeable future.

 Attached to the main school is a Sixth Form, which at present stands at around 209 students spread between Years 12 and 13.
 The school is located on Beetons Way, on the outskirts of town, next to St Benedict's Roman Catholic Upper School, with which it used to collaborate in the sixth form.
+However, the sixth form will no longer exist after the 23-24 school year.